Hungary FM: Good US-Russia Relations Always Benefit Global Security

 We wish the United States and the Russian Federation all the best in their direct negotiations.
 We hope today’s meeting was successful, and we hope for a successful summit soon.
 Good US-Russia relations are good news for the world.
 We are ready for the new era of global politics and ready to do our part to make the world a better place again,

+he concluded.
 Peter Szijjarto also noted that the UN must adapt to the new global political realities or risk losing relevance.

 The leaders must leave their comfort zones and ivory towers and come up with innovative reform proposals to reduce overlapping functions, eliminate unnecessary functions, cut costs, and increase efficiency,